Monsters, Inc. (franchise)

-Monsters, Inc. (also known as Monsters, Incorporated) is an American media franchise produced by Pixar and owned by the Walt Disney Company.
-The franchise takes place in a universe parallel to the real world where monsters are the citizens of society and harness the energy of human children to power their cities.
+Monsters, Inc. (also known as Monsters, Incorporated and simply Monsters) is an American media franchise of Pixar.
+The franchise began with the 2001 film Monsters, Inc.,It takes place in a world parallel to the Earth where monsters are the citizens of society and harness the energy of human children to power their cities.
 The company known as Monsters, Inc. accomplishes this with portal doors which lead to their bedrooms.